 How to make this recipe vegan

 To make the curry vegan, simply replace the chicken with 400gms firm tofu (that has been drained and cut into large pieces) and 600 – 700gms of mixed vegetables (such as aubergine, zucchini and mushrooms).
-You could also skip the tofu and use a mix of roasted vegetable and lightly fried mushrooms.
-The tofu would not need to be marinaded.
+You could also skip the tofu and use a mix of roasted vegetables and lightly fried mushrooms.
+The tofu would not need to be marinated.

 To cook the tofu, heat the oil (4 Tbsp as per the chicken recipe) in a large nonstick frying pan over medium-high heat until starting to shimmer.
 Add the tofu and cook (taking care as the oil could splatter), turning it occasionally until it’s golden brown on a few sides (about 10 to 12 minutes).
 Remove to a plate lined with paper towels to drain and season well with salt.

-Roast the vegetables of choice and fry the mushrooms if using.
+Roast the vegetables of your choice and fry the mushrooms if using.
 Set aside.

 Make the sauce as per the recipe using coconut cream instead of yoghurt.
 When the sauce is ready, stir through the vegetables and tofu.